-Greg McNelly is the Senior Project Manager supporting the National Environmental Information Exchange Network.
-Prior to joining ECOS, Greg was the Senior Environmental Scientist at the Water Environment Federation, where he managed programs focused on surface water quality, ecology, water reuse, and watershed management.
+Greg McNelly is ECOS' Senior Project Manager for the National Environmental Information Exchange Network.
 A native of Ohio, Greg attended Miami University where he received a B.S. in Chemistry and an M.En. in Environmental Science.

 Phone: 202-266-4930 Email: gmcnelly @ ecos.org

-Lia Parisien is an Executive Project Manager for ECOS.
-Lia staffs the ECOS Waste Committee and manages its projects, including the nascent Shale Gas Caucus and past grants on land revitalization and the Toxics Release Inventory.
-In her communications role, she serves as Chief Editor of ECOS publications including weekly newsletter ECOSWIRE and periodic online publication ECOS Green Report.
+Lia Parisien is an Executive Project Manager for ECOS, overseeing policy matters, outreach, and conferences.
+Lia staffs the ECOS Waste Committee and manages its projects, including the Shale Gas Caucus and past grants on land revitalization and the Toxics Release Inventory.
+In her separate communications role, she serves as Chief Editor of weekly newsletter ECOSWIRE and periodic online publication ECOS Green Report and formerly edited the ECOS quarterly journal.
 Lia also acts as ECOS’ media liaison.
-She formerly edited the ECOS quarterly journal, ECOStates, and has published several compendia of state environmental innovations.
-In the area of conferences, Lia has planned more than 35 major meetings for the association, including semi-annual membership meetings, special conferences in the nation’s capital spotlighting state environmental agencies, and cooperative meetings with U.S. EPA.
+In the area of conferences, she plans the ECOS Spring and Annual Meetings and has organized several special conferences in Washington, DC, and cooperative meetings with U.S. EPA.
 Lia joined ECOS in 1999 from Inside Washington Publishers (publisher of Inside EPA), where she served as Group Manager and Chief Editor of five environmental newsletters and newsmagazines.
 Previously, she worked as a Production Assistant for CBS News 60 Minutes and in media relations.
 A summa cum laude graduate of The American University in Washington, DC, she majored in Foreign Language and Communication Media and minored in International Studies.

 Phone: 202-266-4931 Email: lparisien @ ecos.org